Personality

 Social cognitive perspective

-Drawing on both learning and thought processes, this perspective identifies reciprocal determinism, observational learning, and self-efficacy as crucial influences in personality.
+- Combining learning principles with cognitive processes, this perspective highlights reciprocal determinism, observational learning, and self-efficacy as key influences on personality.

 Situational approach to explaining behavior